wp-graphql/wp-graphql-woocommerce/docs/content/contributing/2-local-testing.md

 - **[Codeception](https://codeception.com/docs/01-Introduction)**
 - **[wp-browser](https://wpbrowser.wptestkit.dev/)**

-# Setting up WordPress for testing.
+# Setting up WordPress for testing
 Before we can begin testing we need a local WordPress installation.
-If you already have a local installation of WordPress for development, you can use that if you wish skip to **[Configuring Codeception Environmental](#Configuring Codeception Environmental)**.
+If you already have a local installation of WordPress for development, you can use that if you wish skip to **[Setting up Codeception](#settingupcodeception)**.
 If you don't have a local installation or simply don't want to use your local installation, you can use the **[WP-CLI](https://wp-cli.org/)** plugin test environment.

 ## Prerequisties
 Have install **PHP**, **MySQL** or **PostgreSQL**, **Composer**, and **[WP-CLI](https://wp-cli.org/)** installed as well as terminal or shell access.